skinny-framework/skinny-framework.github.io/source/documentation/controller-and-routes.html.md

 └── show.html.ssp
 ```

-In this case, SkinnyResource provides the following URLs by default.
+In this case, SkinnyResource provides the following URLs from SkinnyResourceRoutes by default.
+If you don't need all the routes below, just mixin SkinnyResourceActions instead and specify only routes you need by hand.

 - GET /members
 - GET /members/